Check out our price breakdown of medical schools in Romania

 Medical universities in Romania enjoy worldwide degree recognition, modern facilities, and excellent opportunities for extracurricular activities.
 Furthermore, international students relish the rich local culture and appreciate the country's low tuition and living costs.
 Thus, Romania rightfully attracts hundreds of medical students from all over the world.

-While the education provides excellent value for its cost, there is so much more in Romania to entice international students for a full six-year stay.
-Stories are told about the misty allure of the Carpathians, the deep currents of the Danube, or the tidal pull of the Black Sea.
+While education provides excellent value for its cost, there is so much more in Romania to entice international students for a full six-year stay.

 Here are the objective reasons to choose Romania as a destination to study abroad:

-Medicine is not the only course on offer by the top medical universities in Romania.
-Some local institutions give students the chance to study dentistry in English.
+Medicine is not the only course offered by the top medical universities in Romania.
+Some local institutions give students a chance to study dentistry in English.
 Many students even opt to study dentistry in Romania as their first choice.